-A sequential approach combining molecular dynamics and density functional theory calculations has been worked out to unravel the second harmonic generation responses of anion-cation (AC) pairs when they form dimeric aggregates, where the cation is a stilbazolium derivative and the anions range from small inorganic iodide to medium-size organic p-toluenesulfonate.
-These complexes showed a strong self-aggregation behavior in molecular dynamics simulations within high-concentration conditions and formed stable dimeric aggregates, $(AC)2$ , which can adopt different structural shapes from stacked, $\Lambda$ -, to head-to-head configurations.
+ABSTRACT: A sequential approach combining molecular dynamics and density functional theory calculations has been worked out to unravel the second harmonic generation responses of anion-cation (AC) pairs when they form dimeric aggregates, where the cation is a stilbazolium derivative and the anions range from small inorganic iodide to medium-size organic p-toluenesulfonate.
+These complexes showed a strong self-aggregation behavior in molecular dynamics simulations within high-concentration conditions and formed stable dimeric aggregates, (AC)2, which can adopt different structural shapes from stacked, Λ , to head-to-head configurations.
 These various structures are associated with different symmetries, which are shown to modulate the second- and third-order nonlinear optical (NLO) responses.
 By consolidating the NLO results of this work with those previously obtained for single AC pairs [J. Chem.
 Inf.
 Model.
-2020, 60, 4817-4826] we have been able to explain the experimentally-observed variations of the electrical field-induced second harmonic generation (EFISHG) responses of these complexes as a function of concentration [ChemPhysChem 2010, 11, 495-507].
-Moreover, results have highlighted that i) the second-order contribution, $\mu\beta{//}$ , dominates the global EFISHG response, ii) the $\mu\beta{//}$ responses of dimers are about half that computed for the parent AC pairs while the third-order contributions, $\gamma{//}$ , are reduced by only 10%, iii) these distinct trends are ascribed to the formation of dimers adopting mainly $\Lambda$ - and head-to-head shapes, increasing the centrosymmetric character, in comparison to the monomers, a situation in which the secondorder response cancels out, as well as to the influence of the dipole moment on $\mu\beta{//}$ , iv) the presence of a strong amino donor group in the cation enhances the $\mu\beta{II}$ response by one order of magnitude and $\gamma{//}$ by about a factor of 2, and finally, v) dimeric aggregation has similar effects on the hyper-Rayleigh scattering response, $\beta{HRS}$ , as on $\mu\beta{//}$ while it reduces the one-dimensional character of $\beta{HRS}$ .
+2020, 60, 4817-4826], we have been able to explain the experimentally observed variations of the electrical-field-induced second harmonic generation (EFISHG) responses of these complexes as a function of concentration [ChemPhysChem 2010, 11, 495-507].
+Moreover, results have highlighted that (i) the second-order contribution, $\mu\beta{//}$, dominates the global EFISHG response; (ii) the $\mu\beta{//}$ responses of dimers are about half of those computed for the parent AC pairs, while the third-order contributions, $\gamma{//}$, are reduced by only 10%; (iii) these distinct trends are ascribed to the formation of dimers adopting mainly Λ and head-to-head shapes, increasing the centrosymmetric character, in comparison to the monomers, a situation in which the second-order response cancels out as well as influences the dipole moment on $\mu\beta{//}$; (iv) the presence of a strong amino donor group in the cation enhances the $\mu\beta{//}$ response by 1 order of magnitude and $\gamma{//}$ by about a factor of 2; and finally, (v) dimeric aggregation has similar effects on the hyper-Rayleigh scattering response, β{HRS} , as on $\mu\beta{//}$, while it reduces the one-dimensional character of β{HRS} .
 This work constitutes a step forward for the modeling of the NLO responses of AC aggregates in solution.

-1. Introduction
+1. INTRODUCTION

-The experimental determination of the first ( $\beta$ ) and second ( $\gamma$ ), hyperpolarizabilities of molecules in solution can be carried out by probing the electrical field-induced second harmonic generation (EFISHG) response.
-The global EFISHG response contains secondorder $(\mu\beta{II}/3kT)$ , with k the Boltzmann constant and T the temperature) and third-order $(\gamma{II})$ contributions. $\beta{//}$ is related to the projection of the vectorial representation of $\beta$ on the dipole moment (μ) while $\gamma{//}$ is the isotropic invariant of the $\gamma$ tensor.
+The experimental determination of the first (β) and second (γ) hyperpolarizabilities of molecules in solution can be carried out by probing the electrical-field-induced second harmonic generation (EFISHG) response.
+The global EFISHG response contains second-order ($\mu \beta{//}/3kT$, with k as the Boltzmann constant and T as the temperature) and third-order $(\gamma{//})$ contributions. $\beta{//}$ is related to the projection of the vectorial representation of β on the dipole moment (μ) , while $\gamma{//}$ is the isotropic invariant of the γ tensor.
 To measure the EFISHG response, an extra static electrical field is applied on the sample to create a preferential orientation of the molecules and to break the isotropicity of the medium.
-Due to this static electrical field, charged compounds cannot be studied by the EFISHG technique, although ionic compounds forming neutral anion-cation (AC+, written in a simplified form as AC) complexes have been investigated.1-4 The characterization of these ion pairs requires weak interactions between the ionic constituents and the solvent, to avoid the dissociation of the AC complex into solvated ions.
+Due to this static electrical field, charged compounds cannot be studied by the EFISHG technique, although ionic compounds forming neutral anion-cation (A-C+, written in a simplified form as AC) complexes have been investigated.
+1-4 The characterization of these ion pairs requires weak interactions between the ionic constituents and the solvent, to avoid the dissociation of the AC complex into solvated ions.
 This can be achieved by using weakly polar and aprotic solvents.
-Besides, large concentration dependence of the EFISHG responses has been observed in measurements, which has been ascribed to the possible aggregation of these neutral AC complexes.
-This makes difficult the interpretation of the experimental results and, in particular, the rationalization of the EFISHG responses in terms of structureproperty relationships since different AC complexes might have different degrees of aggregation.
+Also, a large concentration dependence of the EFISHG responses has been observed in measurements, ^{2,5,6} which has been ascribed to the possible aggregation of these neutral AC complexes.
+This makes difficult the interpretation of the experimental results and, in particular, the rationalization of the EFISHG responses in terms of structure-property relationships, since different AC complexes might have different degrees of aggregation.